silaspe/maths/docs/rand.md

 Genesis 1:22

-And then God blessed them and told them to be fruitful and increase in numbers until they fill the sea and sky.
+And then God blessed them and told them to be fruitful and increase in numbers.

 Genesis 1:23